A Full Country Breakfast

 For Lunch and Dinner check out local Bennington Vermont Restaurants.

-Pete and Lynn Green: Owners, Innkeepers and married at The Four Chimneys Inn.
+Pete and Lynn Green: Owners, married at The Four Chimneys Inn

 Pete and Lynn purchased the Four Chimneys Inn in 2005 after falling in love with historic Old Bennington and the magnificent grounds of The Four Chimneys Inn.
-After twenty years in the corporate world, Lynn left her position as a VP of marketing for a global publishing company and Pete left his position as an engineering program manager for a Boston high-tech firm and they moved to quiet and charming Bennington to become innkeepers.
+After twenty years in the corporate world, Lynn left her position as a VP of marketing for a global publishing company and Pete left his position as an engineering program manager for a Boston high-tech company.
+They moved to quiet and charming Bennington to restore the inn and to make it a warm and welcoming place for visitors from near and far.
+“While we have a young son and are not at the inn 100% of the time, we enjoy meeting as many of our guests as we have opportunity.
+Chatting with our guests and hearing their stories and what brought them here is what keeps it fun!”

 Dating Back to 1783